“…idolatry, sorcery, hatred, contentions, jealousies, outbursts of wrath, selfish ambitions, dissensions, heresies…”

 “For I fear lest, when I come, I shall not find you such as I wish, and that I shall be found by you such as you do not wish; lest there be contentions, jealousies, outbursts of wrath, selfish ambitions, backbitings, whisperings, conceits, tumults…” (2 Corinthians 12:20).

 Some forms of wrath are impulsive outbursts of violent anger.

 People who commit impulsive wrath are undisciplined.
-They have no control of their rage.
+They have no control over their rage.
 They blow their cork without a shred of information.
-Often they flash forth their anger then it flames out quickly.
+Often they flash forth their anger, and then it flames out quickly.
 They are often embarrassed that they did not take the time to inform themselves of the situation before they blew their cork.
 Their anger flares up and dies down when they discover the truth after the fact.
 They make rash and harsh statements and then proceed to forget about what they said.
 This leaves open wounds that do not heal.

 Impulsive wrath is a perversion of righteous indignation.
 Wrath is a manifestation of anger and hatred.
 When we allow hatred to bloom, it springs out in outbursts of wrath.